Learn facts about Mississippi for kids.

 Facts about Mississippi:

-9. Mississippi can get very hot and cold depending on the time of year.
-The hottest temperature ever recorded in Mississippi was 115 degrees Fahrenheit in Holly Springs, Mississippi, on July 29, 1930.
-The coldest temperature ever recorded in Mississippi was -19 degrees (19 degrees below zero) Fahrenheit in Corinth, Mississippi, on January 30, 1966
+9. Mississippi experiences a wide range of temperatures throughout the year.
+The highest temperature ever recorded in the state was 115 degrees Fahrenheit in Holly Springs on July 29, 1930.
+Conversely, the lowest temperature recorded was -19 degrees Fahrenheit in Corinth on January 30, 1966.

 Get your free printable Mississippi worksheet here: